(This post contains affiliate links. If you purchase anything, I receive a referral fee, at no extra cost to you.)

 Well, expect to see some blood.
 Your dog will also feel some pain.

 If this happens, though, don’t panic.
-Most likely, it’s not a medical emergency, and you can stop the bleeding at home.
+Most likely, it’s not a medical emergency, and you can probably stop the bleeding at home.
 One online veterinarian recommends using styptic powder to help stem the blood.
 If you don’t have any of this on hand, try regular wheat flour or cornstarch.

-In the future, though, you may want to invest in a nail trimmer that has a built-in safety device.
+In the future, you may want to invest in a nail trimmer that has a built-in safety device.

 I Cut My Dog’s Quick